 When traditional film-building coatings are applied to wood, you will lose and conceal the wood's natural grain feel and texture.
 A finish that allows you to experience the natural grain, feel and texture has become desirable again when finishing wood substrates.

 Not all wood finishes build a film on the surface.
 This means that you can't build multiple coats or change the thickness of the coats to influence the sheen.
 This naturally lends itself to lower sheen levels.
 It also means that you do not have to worry about negatively impacting the clarity, color or texture of the wood.

 With a hardwax oil wood finish like Rubio Monocoat Oil Plus 2C, you typically achieve a beautiful matte sheen (about 4 units measured at a 60-degree angle).
 This results in a natural appearance that does not lose its natural grain feel and texture while achieving great clarity and durability.

 To increase the sheen on a surface finished with Oil Plus 2C, use Universal Maintenance Oil.
-This will increase the gloss level to about 8-12 units.
+This will increase the gloss level to about 8-12 units, approximately a semi-satin.

 While a gloss level of 8-12 units is still considered a matte finish, the 50% gloss level increase will be very noticeable and often satisfies a customer who desires a bit higher sheen/gloss.

 Another product used to increase the sheen of Oil Plus 2C finished surfaces is SheenPlus, which results in a durable satin look.